DSCI-310-2024/DSCI-310_Group-Project_Group8_Purchasing-Intent-Analysis/README.md

 To be filled later

 # License
-This project is licensed under the terms of the MIT Licence (insert link when done).
+This project is licensed under the terms of the MIT Licence, offered under the [MIT open source license](https://opensource.org/license/MIT).
+See the [license file](insert later) for more information.